Admidio/admidio/tests/hooks/README.md

 `readable-name.php` executes the real `Entity::readableName()` and `Entity::filterReadableName()`
 against `TestRoom` (named) and `TestSession` (unnamed): the generic `entity_readable_name` filter always runs, the specific `<hookId>_readable_name` one only for an entity that names itself.

+`roles-dependencies-delete.php` executes the real `RolesDependencies`, not a stand-in - its constructor takes nothing but a `Database`, so there was no reason to copy it.
+It overrides `delete()` because `adm_role_dependencies` has a composite key, and until finding 96 that override never dispatched a hook at all.

 These are plain scripts and not PHPUnit cases on purpose - the branch has no test bootstrap yet.
 They are written so that moving them into one is a matter of turning each `check()` into an